piyush-kurur/piyush-kurur.github.io/contents/posts/2014-01-11-Typed-lambda-calculus.md

 To prove conjunctions and disjunctions, we need ways to create values (remember they are our proofs) of type $τ_1 ∧ τ_2$ and $τ_1 ∨ τ_2$ respectively.
-For conjunctions, we introduce the primitive $(.,.)$ that pairs up two expressions to give you a new expression.
-A value of Typed $τ_1 ∨ τ_2$ can be created in two ways: by applying the *constructor* $\mathbf{inl}$ on a value of type $τ_1$ or by applying the constructor $\mathbf{inr}$ on a value of type $τ_2$.
+For conjunctions, we introduce the primitive $(.,.)$ that pairs up two expressions to give a new expression.
+A value of type $τ_1 ∨ τ_2$ can be created in two ways: by applying the *constructor* $\mathbf{inl}$ on a value of type $τ_1$ or by applying the constructor $\mathbf{inr}$ on a value of type $τ_2$.
 The corresponding inference rules are: